 - Predictability helps settle anxiety.
 Many students don’t know what to expect upon coming to campus, since they may be new to our community or may have been gone during the first phases of the pandemic.
 The campus has changed, and so will their experience of it.
 Letting students know what to expect from you and your course, and being clear about your expectations of them will be helpful.

 - Don’t assume students know the resources here.
 Name resources explicitly, teach students how to access them, and normalize help-seeking.
 Do this again and again, because often people need to hear information more than once.

 - Create opportunities for relationships to build and deepen.
-Many students don’t have the natural supports that help sustain them — like close friendships, relationships with faculty or staff — because they weren’t here last year or are new this year.
-Loneliness and isolation have reached all time highs, and are risk factors for other problems like anxiety and depression.
-Create opportunities in classes and work settings for them to get to know other students, to deepen their connections, and to feel a sense of belonging.
+Many students don’t have the natural supports that help sustain them — like close friendships, and relationships with faculty or staff — because they weren’t here last year or are new this year.
+Loneliness and isolation have reached all-time highs, and are risk factors for other problems like anxiety and depression.
+Create opportunities in classes and work settings for them to get to know other students, deepen their connections, and feel a sense of belonging.

 - Consider starting your classes, meetings, and other gatherings with a centering activity.
 Invite students to talk in pairs for two minutes about the things that have been on their minds.
 Start class with 2 minutes of deep breathing.
 Ask students to write for two minutes about what they need to let go of to be present for the next hour.
 You get the idea.
 Knowing that they will have a couple of minutes to transition and quiet their minds creates predictability and trust, decreases anxiety, and allows students to be more present and more able to take in new information.

 - Be mindful of your own emotions.
 You likely have had a very difficult time for the last several months, too, so take time to attend to your own emotional needs, and practice self-compassion and self-care.
 Doing so will allow you to be less anxious, more present to your students, and more cognitively engaged with your work.